YassineDaoudi/100DaysOfSwiftUI/Bookworm/Readme.md

-#Projetc 11 of the 100DaysOfSwiftUI:
+# Projetc 11 of the 100DaysOfSwiftUI (day 53...56):

+> Bad programmers worry about the code; good programmers worry about data structures and their relationships.

-in this project we have learned about:
+**in this project we have learned about:**

 - Creating a custom component with @Binding.
 - Accepting multi-line text input with TextEditor.